VT-Evia/content-discipline/stage3/activity.md

 ### 2) Open the repo in the github.dev editor (recommended)

 - On your new repository’s main page, press the `.` (period) key to open the **github.dev** editor in your browser.
 - This gives you a full editor experience without installing anything locally.
+Learn more about the [github.dev web-based editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor).

 ### 3) Upload your files